 - Needle (Wire) Localization Biopsy This type of biopsy involves the use of a needle and wire to locate the abnormal tissue and surgery to remove it.
 Needle localization is performed when you have an abnormality on a mammogram that cannot be felt.
 It is an outpatient biopsy that is done in two steps on the same day.

 If you are diagnosed with breast cancer, Collaborative Care services at the UCSF Carol Franc Buck Breast Care Center can help you effectively communicate with your doctors as you navigate the series of complex decisions surrounding your treatment options.
-To learn more, please read about our breast cancer decision services.
+To learn more, please read about our Patient Support Corps.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.